open-services/open-services/services/1-evaluating/website-deploy.md

 - Blazing fast for your visitors!
 - Stores each version of your website (website history!)
 - Public registry of Open Source websites
+- Deploy previews in Pull Requests / Merge Requests
 - Built-In support for most static website tools
 - Free HTTPS

 - Automated builds via GitHub/GitLab/(Bitbucket?)
-- Upload websites directly from your terminal
+- Upload websites directly from your repository, terminal or the web interface

 #### What should be easy to extend?